 44-9-5.
-Civil action by qui tam plaintiff; state or political subdivision may intervene.
+Civil action by qui tam plaintiff; state may intervene.

-A. A person may bring a civil action for a violation of Section 44-9-3 NMSA 1978 on behalf of the person and the state or political subdivision.
-The action shall be brought in the name of the state or political subdivision.
+A. A person may bring a civil action for a violation of Section 3 of the Fraud Against Taxpayers Act [44-9-3 NMSA 1978] on behalf of the person and the state.
+The action shall be brought in the name of the state.
 The person bringing the action shall be referred to as the qui tam plaintiff.
-Once filed, the action may be dismissed only with the written consent of the court, taking into account the best interest of the parties involved and the public purposes behind the Fraud Against Taxpayers Act.
+Once filed, the action may be dismissed only with the written consent of the court, taking into account the best interest of the parties involved and the public purposes behind the Fraud Against Taxpayers Act [44-9-1 NMSA 1978].